-It fluttered soundlessly to earth at my feet, like the world’s smallest paper airplane, tossed by some unseen hand.
+It fluttered soundlessly to earth at my feet, like a tiny paper airplane, tossed by some unseen hand.
 Instinctively I glanced around.
 Where did that come from?

 Headed down the sidewalk in a hurry, thinking hard about assorted this and thats, I had almost missed it.
 Had I not happened to notice, my next footfall would have crushed it.
 I would have heard and felt the impact, would have paused to examine the wreckage, and would instantly, keenly have regretted the small act of accidental destruction.

 But its motion had caught my eye.
 So the thoughts were momentarily suspended, the feet were ordered to a halt, and the little dragonfly was spared that final indignity.
 I stooped to examine it.

 A moment before it had been fully alive, flitting about, doing what dragonflies do.
 But something inside it had broken, and in an instant, a thousand million interlinked living mechanisms were disrupted, and the little being fell from the sky, frozen in the moment of its fatal infarction.

 The life had not entirely fled from it yet, and its wings trembled ever so slightly as I lifted it, gently, from the concrete.
 Inconceivably, it had form, occupied space, displaced some measurable amount of nothingness, yet had no mass whatsoever.
 It was like holding a hologram.

 There was still a flicker of awareness in its enormous compound eyes, which beheld me impassively, a thousand individual eyelets staring, each one bearing a tiny reflection of me regarding it regarding me.

 A dragonfly is study in contradictions, at once fearsome-looking yet unspeakably delicate, ancient yet incomprehensibly advanced, like some alien cyber-thing from fifty million years in the future.
 Should our species manage, improbably, to survive indefinitely, someday our distant descendants may wield such technology.